CNQ, Canadian Natural Resources

 5. In EW terms what we have here is a large “flat”.
 This terminology is, for a change, straight-forward as that is what it means, flat or nearly so.
 The structure is typically a 3-3-5, the A is 3, the B is 3 and the C should develop as a 5.
 The flat is shown schematically in green.
 Not infrequently the A and C legs are vector equal and often enough all three are equal as is the case here, more or less.

 6. This pattern is not exclusive to CNQ.
-It is universal and everywhere, most importantly in as can be seen from my recent, June 26th, take on Shanghai and the more recent , July 10th, copy by EW International in their latest piece.
+It is universal and everywhere, most importantly in China as can be seen from my recent, June 26th, take on and the more recent , July 10th, copy by EW International in their latest piece.
 This is the 6th time that they copy me, and I am flattered again.

 Shanghai Composite Index june 26 2015Shanghai july 10 2015